MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

-Once the sales order agent is activated, it monitors the designated mailbox for incoming emails about item inquiries from customers.
+When the sales order agent is activated, it monitors the designated mailbox for incoming emails about item inquiries from customers.
 When it identifies a potential request, its starts the process for converting the request to an order.
 Some steps in the process require your intervention.
 Learn more about the steps in the process in [Understand the process flow](sales-order-agent.md#understand-the-general-flow).

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/production-ready-preview-dynamics365.md)]

+## Prerequisites

+Sale order agent is activated, you have permission to use it.
+Learn more in [Set up sales order agent](sales-order-agent-setup.md).

 ## Get started